Dundo History, Family Crest & Coats of Arms

 The name may also be from Dand, Dandy, familiarly used in Scotland for Andrew.
 Comparing the Scottish records to the English ones, we can see that the Scottish ones were more recent and in many cases the name appears as a forename, not a surname.
 "Andrew Kerr, son of the eighth lord of Ferniehurst, who died in 1499, was generally known as 'Dand Kerr.'
 Dand was common as a Christian name in the south of Scotland in the sixteenth century, and in the list of tenants under the Abbey of Kelso in 1567 we find Dand Howy, Dand Glernet, Dand Lermont, Dand Craige, Dand Stobe, etc."

 Early History of the Dundo family

-Another 191 words (14 lines of text) covering the years 1613 and 1674 are included under the topic Early Dundo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dundo research.
+Another 96 words (7 lines of text) covering the years 1613 and 1674 are included under the topic Early Dundo History in all our PDF Extended History products and printed products wherever possible.

 Dundo Spelling Variations

 Dundo has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Dundo have been found, including Dandie, Dandy, Dande, Dando and others.